JiriHoffmann/react-native-clusterer/README.md

 Converts coordinates to a GeoJSON Feature object.
 Accepted formats are `[longitude, latitude]` or `{longitude, latitude}` or `{lng, lat}`.
 Properties can be anything and are optional.

+## Troubleshooting

+- If you can't see any points on the map, make sure you provided coordinates in the correct __order__ and format.
+The library expects `[longitude, latitude]` for each point.

 ## TO-DOs

 - [x] Proper input and return types for methods